-Hello, my name is Emma Furr and I am an experienced and qualified BACP registered counsellor and psychotherapist.
+Hello, my name is Emma Furr and I am an experienced and qualified BACP accredited counsellor and psychotherapist.
 My private practice is Star Therapy based in the Richmond and Twickenham area.

 Counselling and psychotherapy can provide a safe, confidential, supportive space for you to bring any problems you are having and explore difficult thoughts and feelings.
 You might seek counselling and psychotherapy because you are struggling to cope, feeling dissatisfied with your life, having problems with relationships, trying to process a loss or a change, or finding it difficult to make a big decision.
 You might want to make sense of things that have happened in the past, think about your future, to feel calm and centred or just get some extra support to help you through a tough time.